INSEP, Noah, Leconte: How France Created Tennis Champions in the 80s

 Every serve, every backhand, every training session is designed to optimize the potential of young players.

-In this sanctuary of sport, discipline meets creativity, and the federal method proves that excellence can arise from a collective model.
+In this sports sanctuary, discipline meets creativity, and the federal method proves that excellence can arise from a collective model.

 Yannick Noah and Henri Leconte: Children of the Federal System